danbev/learning-rust/README.md

 type c_int = i32;
 ```
-So our selector as an id, a file descriptor (which is gets back from
+So our selector has an id, a file descriptor (which is gets back from
 epoll_create:
 ```c
 int epoll_fd = epoll_create1(0);